Tarkan (singer): 2016–present: Ahde Vefa and 10

 On 11 March 2016, Tarkan's ninth studio album Ahde Vefa was released.
 It was produced by Hitt Müzik and distributed by DMC.Ahde Vefa is Tarkan's first Classical Turkish album.
 Within one week of its release, it sold 170,000 copies.

 On 14 July 2016, his single "Cuppa" was released.
-At the 43rd Golden Butterfly Awards, Ahde Vefâ was chosen as the "Best Project" in Turkish Classical Music category.
+At the 43rd Golden Butterfly Awards, Ahde Vefâ was chosen as the "Best Project" in the Turkish Classical Music category.
 Tarkan released his new album 10 under the label DMC on 15 June 2017.
-Out of the 14 songs in the album, "Yolla" written by Tarkan and composed by Ozan Çolakoğlu, was released as the lead single and made into music video.
+Out of the 14 songs in the album, "Yolla" was released as the lead single and made into music video.
 The songs "Beni Çok Sev", "Çok Ağladım", "Kedi Gibi", and "O Sevişmeler" were also released with separate music videos.
 Out of these songs, "Yolla" and "Beni Çok Sev" both topped the official music chart in Turkey.

-According to Telifmetre, Tarkan was the male artist with the most number of streams in Turkey in the first six months of 2019.
+According to Telifmetre, Tarkan was the male artist with the most streams in Turkey in the first six months of 2019.

 On 17 February 2022, Tarkan released a new song, titled "Geççek".
-The song was widely shared by the opposition politicians in Turkey, causing a political controversy.
+The song was widely shared by politicians of oppositional parties in Turkey, causing a political controversy.

+In May 2025, Tarkan became the first Turkish singer to perform at The O2 Arena in London.

 Popularity

 According to Ahmet Ertegun: "He's a great dancer, he moves beautifully, and he has the magic that all big hit artists share, which is the ability to get an emotion across through a recording."

 His song "Şımarık" has been sampled by various artists in these countries, and the film industry in India has also used several Tarkan hits, including "Şıkıdım", "Kuzu Kuzu" and "Dudu", for various Bollywood films.
-His "Kış Güneşi" song has been chosen as one of "The Unforgettable Hits of Turkish Music" by Hürriyet newspaper.
+His "Kış Güneşi" song has been chosen as one of "The Unforgettable Hits of Turkish Music" by Hürriyet.